Music festival at the Eden Project with domes and pink flags

 Modules

-In the form of an extended research project, you’ll address the important aspects of a topic of your choice, giving you the opportunity to contribute to the theoretical and applied landscape within your field of interest.
+In the form of a research project, you’ll address the important aspects of a topic of your choice.
+Supported by a research supervision team, you’ll have the opportunity to contribute to the theoretical and applied landscape within your field of interest.

 The modules above are those being studied by our students, or proposed new ones.
 Programme structures and modules can change as part of our curriculum enhancement and review processes.
 If a certain module is important to you, please discuss it with the Course Leader.